-Microalgae have mechanisms to absorb inorganic and organic compounds dissolved in the water as raw materials for their metabolism.
-The great capacity of adaptation of these organisms and their high growth rate allow the possibility of using them to treat wastewater from anthropogenic industries or aquatic systems which require some sort of remediation.
+Microalgae have mechanisms to absorb inorganic and organic compounds dissolved in water as nutrients for their metabolism.
+The high adaptability of these organisms and their high growth rate allow them to be used to treat water from anthropogenic industries, or from aquatic systems in need of some kind of remediation.

 Mitigation of CO2